s 2 c a r e s e r v i c e s

 While staying at home is the safest option, it can be challenging to figure out how to support them without physical visits.
 To help with this, we have compiled our top 10 tips for caring for elderly relatives during the lockdown:

+Reach out to your loved one with a phone call to check on them.
 Share stories about TV shows, gardening activities, walks, or amusing moments with the children.

 Encourage them to keep moving, even while staying indoors.
 Suggest simple exercises like chair workouts or lifting household items.